Happy, happy Monday y’all!

 01. RENT AN AIR BNB FOR A LARGE GROUP.

 Surprisingly, this was my first time staying at an Airbnb—millennial fail, I know.
 But now I can totally see why they are such a popular option for travelers these days.
-We stayed in a four-story townhouse in the River North section of Chicago that was absolutely stunning!
-(If you want to check it out—here are some pictures.)
+We stayed in a four-story townhouse in the Lake View section of Chicago that was absolutely stunning!

 The best part besides the #housegoals?
 It cost $1,000 for the two nights, and since there were 10 of us staying there, it was only $100/person for the whole weekend.
 Even if we had stayed at a subpar hotel, it would have been more money and we wouldn’t have been able to spend as much time together.
 Trust me—it’s no fun to cram 10 girls trying to have a pre-dinner cocktail or getting ready session into a tiny two-queen bed city hotel room.
 Having a house meant we could all eat, get ready, and lounge together, but also retreat when we needed a mid-day nap or a few minutes of alone time.